Ayroid/NextFolio/README.md

-Here's an updated `README.md` for the NextFolio project, incorporating details about dependencies and focusing on its purpose as a personal portfolio website:

----

 # NextFolio

 NextFolio is a modern, responsive, and customizable personal portfolio website built with Next.js, TypeScript, and Tailwind CSS.
 This project helps you showcase your work, skills, and experience effectively.